Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 - **Action Taken:** Building on the feedback, I started refining the Behaviour Trees to create more advanced and realistic bat AI behaviours.
 This includes introducing state transitions where the bats can alternate between passive flocking, attacking and retreating based on the player’s proximity and actions.
 Additionally, I began working on dynamic obstacle interactions, allowing bats to adjust their paths to avoid collisions dynamically.

+## Folders / Structures of GitHub Repository

+- [.github] (contains configuration files, such as workflows for CI/CD pipelines)

+- [Audios] (contains all audio assets used in the project, including sound effects, background music)

+- [labs] (contains lab workshops from week to week, documenting the progress of lectures)

+- [Pictures] (contains projects images and visual assets)

+- [Unity] (contains the main Unity project files, including assets, scenes, scripts and prefabs necessary for the game's development)

+- [.gitignore] (contains untracked files to ignore in Git such as Build files, logs)

+- [README] (this file contains complete documentation)

 ## Folders / Structures of Final Submission